0xOsiris/3-Space-Frenet-Projection-Dynamics/README.md

 2) Does convergence happen for some curves, when passed to f over an orbit of high order.
 Further what is the curve that the orbit of f^n(N(t)) is converging to.

 3.)
-Categorizing behavior of families of curves in the dynamical system.
+Categorizing behavior of families of curves in the dynamical system based on the results.